grimlockrocks/lost-in-translation/README.md

 # lost-in-translation
-Use AWS Translate to translate a sentence in English to another set of language sequentially, and eventually translate back to English, will it lost in translation?
+Use AWS Translate to translate a sentence in English to another set of language sequentially, and eventually translate back to English, will it be lost in translation?

 Here is an example run: